-Right now, you’re participating in the broadest-based stock bubble in U.S. history.
+Right now, you’re part of the biggest stock bubble in U.S. history.
 Not so sure?
 That’s why we’re chronicling the effervescent details.

 All the facts, data, and descriptions fit to reveal.
 That’s what you’re going to get at TheStockBubble.com.

 What you won’t get are bearish predictions or “big shorts.”
 You will need to make your own decisions on how to profit and/or how to protect yourself in a frothy marketplace.

 Granted, we have an insurance plan for portfolios.
 (Read more about sidestepping stock disasters here.)
-For this web log, however, our purpose is to relay information that you’re not getting elsewhere.
+Our purpose here, though, is to relay information that you’re not getting from regular financial media.

-For example, the traditional financial media insist that stocks are always a great investment, regardless of price.
+For example, most commentators insist that stocks are a great investment, regardless of price.
 The truth?
 Acquiring stock at valuation extremes is detrimental to long-term investment returns.

 The stock market did not need to become unhinged from economic reality.
 Yet, the Federal Reserve committee members focused on engineering a stock price wealth effect.

 Want proof?
 Here are specific quotes from our central bankers: